GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.md

 3. No Warranty:
 All files are provided as-is without any warranty.
 The author makes no guarantees regarding the accuracy or reliability of any files.

-By using the Performance Batch, you acknowledge that you have read, understood, and agree to these terms and conditions.

 # ⚠️ Recommendations
 It is highly recommended to create a backup of your current registry settings and your system and data before applying any changes in the Windows registry.
 This will allow you to restore your system to previous states when necessary.